How to Become a Financial Manager

 Financial managers typically need a bachelor’s degree and 5 years or more of experience in another business or financial occupation, such as an accountant, securities sales agent, or financial analyst.

-Financial managers typically need at least a bachelor's degree in finance, accounting, economics, or business administration.
-However, many employers prefer to hire candidates who have a master’s degree in those same fields.
+Financial managers typically need at least a bachelor's degree in business, economics, or a related field.
 These disciplines help students learn analytical skills and methods.

 Licenses, Certifications, and Registrations

 Although it is not required, professional certification indicates competence for financial managers who have it.
 The Association of Government Accountants (AGA) offers the Certified Government Financial Manager (CGFM) designation to financial managers working with federal, state, or local government.
 To earn this certification, candidates must have a bachelor’s degree from an accredited college or university, pass examinations, and have professional-level experience in government financial management.
 To keep the certification, CGFMs must complete continuing professional education.

 The CFA Institute confers the Chartered Financial Analyst (CFA) certification to investment professionals who have at least a bachelor’s degree or 4 years of work experience, or a combination of experience and education, and who pass three exams.
 The Association for Financial Professionals confers the Certified Treasury Professional (CTP) credential to those who have at least 2 years of relevant experience or 1 year of experience and a graduate degree in business, finance, or a related field.
 This association also confers the Certified Corporate Financial Planning Analysis Professional (FP&A) credential to those who have a bachelor’s degree or who are currently enrolled in an undergraduate program with a finance-related major and will graduate within 2 years.
 Both credentials require passing an exam.